 - having a specific focus on the relationship with the prison health system.

-Susannah Pashley, Patient & Public Voice
+- Susannah Pashley, Patient and Public Voice representative

 A key part of the CRG’s work is the delivery of the ‘products’ of commissioning.
 These are the tools used by the 10 Hub Commissioning Teams to contract services on an annual basis.